Off (video game): Plot

 The last Zone, The Room, consists of abstract, non-linear puzzles all centered around a room that is implied to belong to Hugo.
 It is revealed that Hugo has an unspecified illness and resents his father for leaving him behind.
 The Batter meets the Zone Guardians again, now referred to as the Tall Mister (Dedan), The Bird (Japhet), and the Big Mister (Enoch), who now treat The Batter with kindness.
 The Batter finally encounters The Queen, the Zone Guardians' commander, and the two argue over their "son", implied to be Hugo.
 The Batter kills her and Hugo before proceeding to a final purified room with a single switch, only to be confronted by The Judge, angry at The Batter and Player for deceiving him and destroying the Zones, effectively wiping his people out of existence.
 The Judge requests the player's help in defeating The Batter.

 In the Special Ending, the player sides with The Judge and kills The Batter, and, during the credits, The Judge is seen sadly walking alone through the now-empty and lifeless purified Zones.
 In the Official Ending, the player sides with The Batter and kills The Judge, allowing him to flip the switch.
 Doing so displays the text, "The switch is now OFF", and the world fades to black.

 A third joke ending revolves around "Space Apes" in a war against brain-like aliens.
 The Space Apes describe their plan to construct factories in the now-lifeless world of Off to produce robots capable of killing the aliens.
-This is a nod to Silent Hill's dog endings.
+This is a nod to Silent Hills dog endings.